 "Rennervate!"
 I tried again and again to restart the wizard's heart, but it was no use.

 Hours later, I sent the completed forms off to Gulch's inbox, hoping the weight would topple it to the floor.
 Rushing down the stairs, I darted around two little old crones with canes and strode out of the Ministry.
 While finger combing short, spiky hair, I bit my lips to compensate for the lack of makeup.
-Apparating to my parents' home, I saw the wizard standing on the front step and called, "Wotcher, Remus!"
+Once I Apparated to my parents' home, I saw the wizard standing on the front step and called, "Wotcher, Remus!"

-Three months ago, I'd picked up the wrong wizard in a pub and fallen head-over-heels for a man who should've been all wrong for me but instead turned out to be just right.
-My Uncle Morty, who'd accepted a dodgy client's 'no names' stipulation for double the galleons, still acted as though I owed him one for sending me on the enquiry that literally changed my life.
+Three months ago, I'd picked up the wrong wizard in a pub and fallen head over heels for a man who should've been all wrong for me but instead turned out to be just right.
+My Uncle Morty, who'd accepted a dodgy client's no-names stipulation for double the Galleons, still acted as though I owed him one for sending me on the enquiry that literally changed my life.
 I did, but knew better than to admit it.
 I already owed an old friend a favour.
 I didn't trust Orion Mortimer Black not to use my gratitude to manoeuvre me into an even dicier situation.

 "Come inside, Nymphadora, and introduce us properly."
-My mother's cool tone implied 'and stop giving our neighbours something to gossip about'.
-Glancing across the street, I saw a lace curtain fall back into place.
+My mother's cool tone implied "and stop giving our neighbours something to gossip about."
+I glanced across the street and saw a lace curtain fall back into place.
 Mum led the way to the lounge.